industrial-edge/Bring-own-apps-to-shopfloor/docs/install_THT-Close-Loop-APP.md

 ## Prerequisites

 - Get familiar with the Industrial Edge App Developer Guide, which is available on [SIOS](https://support.industry.siemens.com/cs/ww/en/view/109795865).
 It contains description of the requirements as well as the step-by-step description how to install and work with the [Industrial Edge APP Developer Guide repository](https://github.com/industrial-edge/Developer-Guide-Hands-on-App).
-- Install and onboard an IEM (Industrial Edge Management), install an IEAP (Industrial Edge APP Publisher).
+- Install and onboard an Industrial Edge Management (Industrial Edge Management), install an IEAP (Industrial Edge APP Publisher).